fiuxxed/fiuxxed-autotyper/README.md

 📋 History — auto-saves all past scans and math solutions, formula library for reuse 🪟 Custom UI — fully frameless window with custom purple titlebar, drag, minimize, and close — no default Windows chrome

-## Installation Process: Install Python and make sure it's installed to PATH.
-Tap the green "Code" Button and Download ZIP.
-Unzip that folder (recommended to use WinRAR or 7zip).
-Run install.bat once, then run.bat to launch anddd done! :D
+## Installation Process:
+1. Install Python and make sure it's installed to PATH.
+2. Tap the green "Code" Button and Download ZIP.
+3. Unzip that folder (recommended to use WinRAR or 7zip).
+4.Run install.bat once, then run.bat to launch anddd done! :D

 (Requires a free Groq API key (set in settings in-app.))